camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-engine.html.md

     <td>Boolean</td>
     <td>
       <p>
         Controls whether the job executor acquires the next jobs to execute ordered by due date.
-Default value is `false`.
+Default value is <code>false</code>.
 See the
         <a href="ref:/guides/user-guide/#process-engine-the-job-executor-the-job-order-of-job-acquisition">user guide</a>
         for more details on this setting.
       </p>